 A guide to UK tax codes

-Where does my tax code come from?
+Where does your tax code come from?

 Your tax code is issued by HMRC to your employer, so that the right amount of income tax (PAYE) that can be deducted each month from your salary.